Newspaper Page Text

 The fire is thought to have

-egained its big headway through
+gained its big headway through

-the numerous always in the home.
+the numerous always in the home,

 which firemen think, served as a